semgrep/semgrep-docs/docs/extensions/semgrep-intellij.md

 Run Semgrep extension commands through the IntelliJ Command Palette.
 You can access the Command Palette by pressing <kbd>Ctrl+⇧Shift+A</kbd> (Windows) or <kbd>⌘Command+⇧Shift+A</kbd> (macOS) on your keyboard.

-- `Sign in with Semgrep`: Sign up or log in to the Semgrep Cloud Platform (this command opens a new window in your browser).
+- `Sign in with Semgrep`: Sign up or log in to the Semgrep AppSec Platform (this command opens a new window in your browser).
 Alternatively, you can log in through your command-line interface by running `semgrep login`.
-- `Sign out of Semgrep`: Log out of Semgrep Cloud Platform.
+- `Sign out of Semgrep`: Log out of Semgrep AppSec Platform.
 If you are logged out, you lose access to Semgrep Supply Chain and Semgrep Secrets.
 Alternatively, you can sign out through your command-line interface by running `semgrep logout`.
 - `Scan workspace with Semgrep`: Scan files that have been changed since the last commit in your current workspace.
 - `Scan workspace with Semgrep (Including Unmodified Files)`: Scan all files in the current workspace.